-A person who is competent has the knowledge, skills, and experiences that allow them to capture and handle animals successfully, and appropriately manage adverse events as required.
+A person who is competent has the knowledge, skills, and experiences that allow them to handle and tag animals successfully, and appropriately manage adverse events as required.
 Department personnel, and other external parties covered by the department's AEC, undertaking fauna-related activities require approval from the committee and will need to satisfy the competency requirements (Table 2).
 Other groups, organisations or individuals using this SOP to guide their ear tagging activities are encouraged to also meet these competency requirements as well as their animal welfare legislative obligations.

-It should be noted that sampling design details such as, intensity and scope of the study being undertaken, will determine the level of competency required (Table 2).
+Note that sampling design details such as, intensity and scope of the study being undertaken, will determine the level of competency required (Table 2).

-Table 2 Competency requirements for Animal Handlers of projects involving ear tagging to semipermanently mark animals for standard monitoring only
+Table 2 Competency requirements for Animal Handlers of projects involving ear tagging to semi-permanently mark animals for standard monitoring only

 Competency category Competency requirement Competency assessment Knowledge Broad understanding of the framework governing the use of animals in research and environmental studies in Western Australia Training (e.g., DBCA Fauna Management Course, or equivalent training, or experience).
 In applications, provide details on the course provider, course name and year.

-Understanding species biology and ecology Personnel should be able to correctly identify the likely species to be encountered at the site(s) being studied and understand the species' biology and ecology.
+Understanding species' biology and ecology Personnel should be able to correctly identify the likely species to be encountered at the site(s) studied and understand the species' biology and ecology.
 This knowledge may be gained through sufficient field experience and consultation of field guides and other literature.
-Animal handling and tagging skills/experience required Experience handling mammals Personnel should be experienced at hand restraint of species being ear tagged.
-This experience is best obtained under supervision of more experienced personnel.
-In applications, provide details on the longevity, frequency & recency of experience.
-Experience in applying ear tags Personnel should be familiar with the animal welfare principles of semi- permanent marking using ear tags.
+Animal handling and tagging skills/experience required Experience handling mammals Personnel should be experienced at hand restraint of species ear tagged.
+This experience is best obtained under supervision of more experienced personnel until deemed competent.
+In applications and DBCA AEC Competency Forms, provide details on the longevity, frequency and recency of experience.
+Experie ence in applying ear tags Personnel should be familiar with the animal welfare principles of semipermanent marking using ear tags.
 Personnel should be familiar with how to operate ear tagging equipment.
-This experience is best obtained under supervision of more experienced personnel.
-Experience managing disease risk and biosecurity in wildlife management Personnel should be familiar with hygiene procedures.
+This experience is best obtained under supervision of more experienced personnel. - ence managing disease risk osecurity in wildlife ement Personnel should be familiar with hygiene procedures.
 This knowledge may be gained through sufficient field experience and consultation of literature.

-In conjunction with possessing the required understanding and knowledge of the permanent marking technique and animal welfare requirements, a guide to the experience and skill requirements for an animal handler to be considered competent to ear tag mammals is as follows:
+In conjunction with possessing the required understanding and knowledge of the semipermanent marking technique and animal welfare requirements, a guide to the experience and skill requirements for an animal handler to be considered competent to ear tag mammals is as follows:

-- Recency of time in field: within the past 5 years. - Minimum 10 individuals of similar species ear tagged under supervision.
+- Recency of time in field (i.e. within the past 5 years). - Minimum 10 individuals of similar species competently ear tagged under supervision.